Rig-ved/ES6-definitive/README.md

 # ES6-definitive
-A simple task to demonstrate ES6 features and effects
+A simple task to demonstrate ES6 features and its various  effects